|Navigo Transit Pass, Paris, France

 1. Bring a small full-face photo from home.

 2. The agent in the ticket booth may have facilities to shoot the photo for you.

 Having obtained your Navigo Découverte pass, you then pay 30€ for a calendar week (Monday through Sunday) of unlimited travel in the Île-de-France (Paris and vicinity Zones 1 to 5: map).
 If you set up an account on the Bonjour RATP smartphone app, you can recharge your Navigo card right from your phone.

 You can start your Navigo pass with money on any day of the week, but because its week of validity always begins on Monday, if you recharge it in the middle of the week you may not get full value: you'll pay full price, but it will still expire at midnight on the following Sunday.

 Starting on Friday, you can recharge your Navigo pass good for the following week, and it becomes valid at 00:01 (12:01 am) on Monday morning.

 Use it to/from the Airport!

-A round-trip ticket between Aéroport Charles de Gaulle and central Paris costs 20€, almost as much as a weekly Navigo pass (21.25€), so if you're traveling from/to CDG or ORY, and also using the Métro and city buses in central Paris, you'll probably save money with a Navigo even if you use it for a one-way trip to or from the airport, and/or for less than a full week.
+A round-trip ticket between Aéroport Charles de Gaulle and central Paris costs 22.90€, more than a Navigo Jour Zones 1-to-5 pass (20.10€), and much of the cost of a weekly Navigo Zones 1-to-5 pass (30€), so if you're traveling from/to CDG or ORY, and also using the Métro and city buses in central Paris, you may save money with a Navigo even if you use it for a one-way trip to or from the airport, and/or for less than a full week.